Frequently Asked Questions

 Does the Neenah Police Department have a Use of Force policy?

-Yes, the Neenah Police Department has a Use of Force policy that is very comprehensive and meets all of the state and federal guidelines, along with accreditation guidelines.
-Click here to view the policy.
+Yes, the Neenah Police Department has a Use of Force policy, Policy 300, which is very comprehensive and meets all of the state and federal guidelines, along with accreditation guidelines.

 Does the Use of Force policy have a duty to intercede section?